 Who is your favorite fictional hero or heroine?

 Although I now struggle with the Harry Potter series due to J.K.
 Rowling’s apparent transphobia, I aged alongside the main characters and always aspired to be like Hermione Granger – a clever, quick-witted, library-loving, problem solver and loyal friend.
 (In true Hermione fashion, I also appreciate Emma Watson’s allyship and her condemnation of Rowling’s insensitive comments.)

 Have your reading tastes changed over time?

 While I used to be an avid fiction reader, in recent years I’ve consumed more nonfiction than ever before, especially (auto)biographies.
 I enjoy learning about people, their stories, and what makes them tick.

 What do you plan to read next?

-Where do you find your books?
 Where do you look when you’re searching for your next great read?

 Why, the LSC-CyFair Library of course!
 But seriously, digital access to eBooks and audiobooks has been a game changer for me as I’m always on the go.
 I strongly recommend downloading the Libby app and linking your library card(s)!